whitgroves/solidity-contracts/README.md

     function decimals() external pure returns(uint) { return 0; }
 }
 ```

-After that, the contract will behave as a standard ERC20 token, except that up to 20% of each transaction may be diverted to an address (such as a `StakingPool`) set by `setTaxAddress()` or burned to maintain the supply target set by `setTargetSupply()`.
+Similar to `TaxableERC20`, the contract will collect a % of each transaction to be taxed and/or burned to maintain the supply target set by `setTargetSupply()`.

-Because the 20% limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.
+Because the tax limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.

 In addition, a public `mint()` function wraps ERC20's `_mint()` so the contract owner or their delegates can create additional tokens, but does not allow increases above the target supply; if more tokens are needed, the owner will need to increase the supply target, which will emit the `SupplyTargetChanged` event for any off-chain listeners.